trekab/dom-pig-game/README.md

 - `cd dom-pig-game`
 - double click on the `index.html` file to open the game in your browser.

+## Future feature
+- Enable users to alter winning score from 100 to a more desirable figure.

 ## Authors

 👤 **Treasure Kabareebe**